MrHighTech20/Terraform-Vcenter/README.md

    In the next step, you need to create main.tf file, in this file you need to set parameters to create a VM.
 I set this parameters in my main.tf:

       - Provider;
-      - Define parameters to connect of VCenter serve, with the same variables names sets on my OS;
+      - Define parameters to connect on VCenter serve, with the same variables names sets on my OS;
       - VCenter data center;
-      - Data store where VM will create;
+      - Data store where VM will be created;
-      - Network interface, my VCenter use vmxnet3;
+      - Network interface, my VCenter uses vmxnet3;
-      - Resorce pool;
+      - Resource pool;
-      - Datastore where find .iso file to create VM;
+      - Datastore where you find .iso file to create VM;
       - Resources that my VM will need (VM name, CPU, memory, Datastore size)
       - CD-ROM config to use .iso file
       - Boot delay to mount CD-ROM